 defined through the framework provided by the optimizeR

-package, please see its
+package, see its

 documentation for details.
 For example, the stats::nlm